abavisg/may-vibes-9/README.md

 - **Save Courses** – Allows saving course information for later access.
 - **Retrieve Courses** – Fetch saved courses, potentially filtered by user ID.
 - **Course Progress Tracking** – Track and update the current position in a course.
-- **Resume Learning** – Option to resume from where you left off or start over.
+- **Integrated Resume & Start Functionality** – Resume from where you left off or start from the beginning, all from the Saved Courses screen.
 - **Daily Learning Mode** – Schedule cards for daily review.
 - **Age-Appropriate Content** – Customized learning material for different age groups.
 - **Text-to-Speech** – Read cards aloud for better accessibility.